 TradeGuard consists of a number of Pre-Trade risk checks that can be combined in a flexible way, to validate Orders prior to allowing them into the Trading System.
 When Orders (including Quotes) are rejected, TradeGuard provides customers with clearly defined reasons for the rejection via a FIX message.

-The TradeGuard User Interface provides Clearing Futures Participants with the ability to directly control and update all risk limits at the account level, including the ability to quickly mass cancel Orders (including Quotes) and block Order flow.
+The TradeGuard User Interface provides Clearing Futures Participants with the ability to directly control and update all risk limits at the account and user level, including the ability to quickly mass cancel Orders (including Quotes) and block Order flow.

 Notifications via e-mail are generated by TradeGuard to alert Clearing Futures Participants and their clients as threshold levels are breached.
 When Pre-Trade risk parameters have been met or exceeded, the Exchange’s Trading System will reject all new Orders (including Quotes) for the Futures Participant, Authorized Trader or Authorized Customer until the Authorized Risk Officer adjusts the Pre-Trade risk parameters.